 - landing from jumps (retombé tendu & retombé plié)

 - pas de rigaudon

-I periodically publish blog-posts on various features from the history of early ballet (click to access).
+I periodically publish blog-posts on various features from the history of early ballet (click on listed items to access).
 Those interested in receiving notification of postings can use the “follow” bottom at the bottom of the page.

 - The High Leg of Eighteenth-Century Ballet

 - Dancing to One’s Own Beat in Early Ballet

 - When Ballet Laughed: Comic-Grotesque Steps of Early Ballet